Introduction

 Formation: Extraformational epiclastic conglomerates are typically formed through the process of sedimentary recycling.
 This occurs when sediments from pre-existing rocks or formations are eroded, transported, and re-deposited in a different sedimentary unit.
 The clasts in extraformational epiclastic conglomerates are derived from these recycled sediments.

-Transport and Deposition: The clasts in extraformational epiclastic conglomerates are transported by various geological processes such as rivers, gravity-driven flows, glaciers, or wind.
-They are then deposited in a different environment or sedimentary basin from where they were originally derived.
-This can occur due to changes in tectonic activity, sea level fluctuations, or erosion and re-deposition during sedimentary cycles.
+Transport and Deposition: The clasts in extraformational epiclastic conglomerates are transported by various geological processes such as rivers, gravity-driven flows, glaciers or wind and deposited in a different environment or sedimentary basin from where they were originally derived.
+This can occur due to changes in tectonic activity, sea level fluctuations or erosion and re deposition during sedimentary cycles.

 Characteristics: Extraformational epiclastic conglomerates typically exhibit a mix of clasts from different rock types and lithologies.
 The clasts may vary in shape, size, and composition, depending on their original source rocks.
 The conglomerate may also contain matrix material, which can be composed of finer-grained sediment or cement that fills the spaces between the clasts.

-Significance: Extraformational epiclastic conglomerates provide valuable information about the history and evolution of sedimentary basins.
-They can indicate the presence of distant sediment sources, tectonic activity, or changes in depositional environments over time.
+Significance: Provide valuable information about the history and evolution of sedimentary basins and also indicates the presence of distant sediment sources, tectonic activity or changes in depositional environments over time.
 By studying the clasts and their composition, geologists can gain insights into the provenance of the sediments and reconstruct the geological processes that led to their deposition.

 Classification of extraformational epiclastic conglomerate : These epiclastic conglomerate are divided into three subdivision –